-The following Unaudited Condensed Consolidated Pro Forma Statements of Operations for the Three Months Ended March 31, 1998 and for the Year Ended December 31, 1997 give effect to the following transactions and events as if they occurred at the beginning of the periods presented: (i) the issuance of the Company Notes payable to Parent in the aggregate amount of \$2.0 billion in connection with the dividend to Parent in April 1998; (ii) the contribution of the Resources Note Receivable to the capital of Resources which will result in the Resources Notes Payable being equal to \$214.0 million as of March 31, 1998; (iii) the prepayment of \$584.7 million of the Company Notes payable to Parent using certain assets to be received from the Resources Dividend; (iv) the repayment in full of the Resources Notes Payable and the Affiliate Payable, which equaled approximately \$214.0 million and \$114.8 million, respectively, as of March 31, 1998, through the issuance by the Company of 12.9 million shares of Class A Common Stock (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus); (v) the sale and issuance of 51.0 million shares of Class A Common Stock in the Offerings (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus) and the application of net proceeds therefrom to prepay \$1,230.0 million of the Company Notes payable to Parent; (vi) the issuance to Parent of 7.3 million shares of Class A Common Stock (at an assumed initial public offering price of \$25.50 per share, which is the midpoint of the estimated range set forth on the cover page of this Prospectus) to prepay approximately \$185.3 million which will constitute all remaining amounts outstanding of the Company Notes payable to Parent within 31 days following the Offerings Closing Date, assuming that the Underwriters' over-allotment options are not exercised; (vii) the reclassification of the investment by Parent to 103.8 million shares of Class B Common Stock and additional paid-in capital of the Company; and (viii) the tax effect of the foregoing.
+The following Unaudited Condensed Consolidated Pro Forma Statements of Operations for the Three Months Ended March 31, 1998 and for the Year Ended December 31, 1997 give effect to the following transactions and events as if they occurred at the beginning of the periods presented: (i) the issuance of the Company Notes payable to Parent in the aggregate amount of \$2.0 billion in connection with the dividend to Parent in April 1998; (ii) the purchase of certain assets from Parent in the amount of \$4.4 million and the prepayment of \$78.7 million of the Company Notes payable to Parent using the Resources Note Receivable in the amount of \$83.1 million; (iii) the prepayment of \$486.7 million of the Company Notes payable to Parent using certain assets to be received from the Resources Dividend; (iv) the repayment in full of the Resources Notes Payable and the Affiliate Payable, which equaled approximately \$214.0 million and \$114.8 million, respectively, as of March 31, 1998, through the issuance by the Company of 13.7 million shares of Class A Common Stock (at the initial public offering price of \$24.00 per share); (v) the sale and issuance of 55.0 million shares of Class A Common Stock in the Offerings (at the initial public offering price of \$24.00 per share) and the application of net proceeds therefrom to prepay \$1,246.5 million of the Company Notes payable to Parent; (vi) the issuance to Parent of 7.8 million shares of Class A Common Stock (at the initial public offering price of \$24.00 per share) to prepay approximately \$188.1 million which will constitute all remaining amounts outstanding of the Company Notes payable to Parent within 31 days following the Offerings Closing Date, assuming that the Underwriters' over-allotment options are not exercised; (vii) the reclassification of the investment by Parent to 98.5 million shares of Class B Common Stock and additional paid-in capital of the Company; and (viii) the tax effect of the foregoing.
 The following Unaudited Condensed Consolidated Pro Forma Balance Sheet gives effect to the transactions and events described in clauses (i) through (vii) above as if they occurred on March 31, 1998.

 The historical results of operations of the Company reflect an allocation of a portion of Parent's corporate general and administrative costs.
-Following the Offerings Closing Date various corporate services will be provided by Parent to the Company based upon fees payable by the Company to Parent under a services agreement to be entered into between the Company and Parent.
-No pro forma adjustment has been made to reflect such fees in lieu of the corporate general and administrative cost allocation, as the difference would not be material.
+Following the Offerings Closing Date various corporate services will be provided by Parent to the Company based upon fees payable by the Company to Parent under a services agreement entered into between the Company and Parent.
+The annual fee under the Services Agreement is \$15.0 million in 1998 and the corporate general and administrative costs allocated to the 1997 historical financial statements was \$10.2 million.
+The methodology used to determine fees under the Services Agreement and to allocate costs in the historical financial statements is consistent.
+The increase is due to the actual and estimated growth of the Company in 1998 and 1999.
+Accordingly, no pro forma adjustment has been made to reflect such fees in lieu of the corporate general and administrative cost allocation.
 See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Overview" and "-- Pro Forma Financial Condition."